mainyepeter/phase3churn-analysis/README.md

 # Overview
 This dataset contains information about customers of a telecom company and whether they churned or not.
 Churn refers to the phenomenon of customers leaving a service or product.
 The dataset includes various features that can be used to predict churn behavior

+## Business Understanding:

+The telecom industry is highly competitive, with customer churn being a significant concern for telecom companies.
+Customer churn refers to the phenomenon where customers switch from one service provider to another or discontinue services altogether.
+High churn rates can result in revenue loss, decreased market share, and increased marketing costs to acquire new customers.

+Understanding the factors that contribute to churn is essential for telecom companies to develop effective retention strategies.
+By analyzing customer data, telecom companies can identify patterns and behaviors that are associated with churn.
+This understanding enables them to take proactive measures to retain customers, improve satisfaction, and enhance the overall customer experience.

 # Data Understanding:
 The dataset comprises both numerical and categorical features.
 The target variable is 'Churn', which indicates whether a customer churned or not.